Fergus-OH/FractalPy/README.md

 ```
 fractalPy mandelbrot zoom
 ```
+The `--help` flag can be used on any of the commands to display options and further details.

 If FFmpeg is installed and accessible via the $PATH environment variable, then `fractalPy` can also generate videos.
 For example